How to Attract Bluebirds: Tips and FAQs

 - Beware of roaming cats.
 Each year, cats kill millions of songbirds.
 Newly fledged nestlings are especially susceptible, so be a good bird landlord and keep your cats indoors.

 - Offer mealworms.
-Feeding live mealworms can pose some challenges, but bluebirds find them irresistible, even eating them from people’s hands.
+Feeding live mealworms can pose some challenges, but bluebirds find them irresistible.

 Bluebirds prefer open to semi-open areas.
 They feed mainly on insects, often watching from a low perch and then fluttering down to take bugs from the ground.
 A wide expanse of open, chemical-free lawn provides ideal habitat.
-A very small yard or one with little or no open space will probably not be suitable for attracting bluebirds to nest, but if you provide the right food, such as mealworms, you may still see them at your feeders.
+A very small yard or one with little or no open space will probably not be suitable for attracting bluebirds to nest, but you may still see them at your feeders.

-A number of good designs are available, but remember that you must be able to open the box for routine nest checks and maintenance.
-If you’re building your own, check with the North American Bluebird Society, nabluebirdsociety.org, for dimensions, and be sure to use a durable wood, such as cedar.
+A number of good bluebird boxes are available to buy, but remember that you must be able to open the box for routine nest checks and maintenance.
+If you’re building your own, check with the North American Bluebird Society, for dimensions, and be sure to use a durable wood, such as cedar.

-Here’s a quick guide to identifying the nests of some of the most likely species you’ll find in your bluebird nest box.
+Here’s a quick guide to identifying the eggs and nests of some of the most likely species you’ll find in your bluebird nest box.

-- Eastern, mountain and western bluebird: cup nest made of fine grasses and sometimes pine needles; eggs pale blue (rarely pure white).
+- Eastern, mountain and western bluebird: cup nest made of fine grasses and sometimes pine needles; females lay two to seven pale blue eggs (rarely pure white).

 - Tree swallow: cup nest of dried grass, always lined with feathers; eggs pure white.